 I love dark chocolate, cocoa butter lotion, and coffee.

 I was once in a scene used for a flashback on the soap opera “Days Of Our Lives” and turned the TV on years later— to immediately see my own face.
+For years I got hilariously small residual checks from Corday Productions for this scene.

 Singing at my shows is my absolute happy place and strangely, I feel invisible while I'm singing.
 I forget myself in a way that is holy relief to me.